DARZALEX® side effects

 - runny or stuffy nose

-DARZALEX® can affect blood test results used to match your blood for transfusions.
+DARZALEX® can affect the results of blood tests to match your blood type.
 These changes can last for up to 6 months after your final dose of DARZALEX®.
-Your healthcare professional will do blood tests to match your blood type before you start treatment with DARZALEX®.
-Tell all of your healthcare professionals that you are being treated with DARZALEX® before receiving blood transfusions.
+Your healthcare provider will do blood tests to match your blood type before you start treatment with DARZALEX®.
+Tell all of your healthcare providers that you are being treated with DARZALEX® before receiving blood transfusions.